ansible-middleware/ansible-middleware-workshop/instructions/7-deploying-jbcs.md

-# 7 - Deploying Jboss Core Services
+# 7 - Deploying JBoss Core Services

 Now that the application is deployed, we can access the application by connecting to each individual JBoss EAP instance.
 But what we really is need is a load balancer to sit in front of these two nodes, providing a single IP address to access all instance of the application.
 JBoss Core Services will provide this funationality for use using mod_cluster.

 To deploy JBoss Core Services, we've provided a zip file containing the role required to deploy jbcs.
-To deploy this role, run the following command:
+To add this role the the project, run the following command:

 `unzip workshop/jbcs.zip -d roles`